s-kav/kz_data_imputation/README.md

 - `src/custom_imputer.py`: Implementation of the `KZImputer` imputer.
 - `data/`: Directory for storing data.
 - `notebooks/analysis.ipynb`: Jupyter Notebook with the full analysis, including:
-- Testing on synthetic data.
+- Testing on synthetic data adn well known datasets.
 - Downloading and preparing real data from Kaggle.
 - Benchmarking with 8 other popular imputation methods.
 - Visualization of results.